perfectline/locale_routing/README.markdown

 ## Configuration

-To enable or disable the locale routing set **Perfectline::LocaleRouting.enabled = true/false** # defaults to true
-To specifiy which part of the URL should be matched for the locale identifier, set **Perfectline::LocaleRouting.match_from = option**
+To enable or disable the locale routing set **Perfectline::LocaleRouting::Config.enabled = true/false** # defaults to true To specifiy which part of the URL should be matched for the locale identifier, set **Perfectline::LocaleRouting::Config.match_from = option**

 ### Available options for match_from are:
 *   **:params**